 DOT Order 5610.2(a) defines minorities as people who are Black, Hispanic or Latino, Asian American, American Indian, Alaskan Native, Native Hawaiian, or other Pacific Islander.
-Minority populations are defined as "any readily identifiable groups of minority persons who live in geographic proximity, and if circumstances warrant, geographically dispersed/transient persons (such as migrant workers or Native Americans) who will be similarly affected by a proposed DOT program, policy or activity."16 The DOT Order defines a low-income population as "any readily identifiable group" of persons whose median household income is at or below the poverty guidelines of the U.S. Department of Health and Human Services, "who live in geographic proximity, and if circumstances warrant, geographically dispersed/transient persons (such as migrant workers or Native Americans) who will be similarly and if circumstances warrant, geographically affected by a proposed DOT program, policy or activity affected by a group of the U.S. Department of Health and Human Services, "who live in geographic proximity, and if circumstances warrant, geographically dispersed/transient persons (such as migrant workers or Native Americans) who will be similarly affected by a proposed DOT program, policy or activity."
+Minority populations are defined as "any readily identifiable groups of minority persons who live in geographic proximity, and if circumstances warrant, geographically dispersed/transient persons (such as migrant workers or Native Americans) who will be similarly affected by a proposed DOT program, policy or activity."
+The DOT Order defines a low-income population as "any readily identifiable group" of persons whose median household income is at or below the poverty guidelines of the U.S. Department of Health and Human Services, "who live in geographic proximity, and if circumstances warrant, geographically dispersed/transient persons (such as migrant workers or Native Americans) who will be similarly affected by a proposed DOT program, policy or activity."
 17

 Pursuant to EO 13045, Protection of Children from Environmental Health Risks and Safety Risks, federal agencies are directed to make it a high priority to identify and assess environmental health risks and safety risks that may disproportionately affect children.
-Environmental health risks and safety risks to health or to safety that are attributable to products or substances that a child is likely to come in contact with or ingest, such as air, food, drinking water, recreational waters, soil, or products to which they might use or be exposed.
+Environmental health risks and safety risks include risks to health or to safety that are attributable to products or substances that a child is likely to come in contact with or ingest, such as air, food, drinking water, recreational waters, soil, or products to which they might use or be exposed.

-CLT is located in the city of Charlotte within Mecklenburg County, North Carolina.
+CLT is located in the City of Charlotte within Mecklenburg County, North Carolina.
 As shown in Exhibit 1-2, Proposed Action, the Project Site is entirely on Airport property.
 As such, no environmental justice communities are located within or adjacent to the Proposed Action Site.
 Additionally, there are no schools or day care centers where the potential for a child to be exposed to environmental health risks would occur.
 Table 4-3 presents a comparison of the socioeconomic characteristics of the City of Charlotte and Mecklenburg County.

-16 Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, February 11, 1994.
+Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, February 11, 1994.